Best HTML Email Builders for Small Businesses in 2026

 The free tier allows 4 exports per month.
 If you're sending monthly newsletters and occasional promotions, that might be enough.
 Paid plans at $15/month give you unlimited exports.

 The editor provides more customization than most small businesses need, but you can use it simply.
 Find a template, change the text and images, adjust colors to your brand, and export.
+You don't have to explore the advanced features unless you want to.

 Best for: Businesses that prefer starting from templates